The Bankrate promise

 |Car insurance company||Alfa Romeo Guilia||Alfa Romeo Spider||Alfa Romeo Stelvio|

-While the average cost of Alfa Romeo insurance is high, certain safety features may be able to help bring down costs.
-Several insurance providers offer discounts if your vehicle comes with certain safety features.
+While the average cost of full coverage Alfa Romeo insurance is high, certain safety features may be able to help bring down your costs.
+Several insurance providers may offer discounts if your vehicle comes with certain safety features.

-The following features are commonly featured in Alfa Romeo models:
+The following features are commonly included in newer Alfa Romeo models:

-- ParkSense rear parking sensors: This feature uses four sensors to alert the driver if the vehicle is close to backing into an object.
-These sensors are meant to decrease rear accidents, and may result in lower car insurance rates.
+- Parking sensors: This feature uses sensors to alert the driver if the vehicle is close to hitting an object with the front or rear bumper.

-- Full speed forward collision warning: This feature notifies the driver audibly and visually if the vehicle is in danger of a frontal collision.
-If your vehicle has this feature, your car insurance provider may offer you a discount.
+- Forward collision warning: This feature notifies the driver audibly and visually if the system detects a potential frontal collision.
+The vehicle may also apply brakes to avoid the collision.

 Other car insurance coverage for an Alfa Romeo

-You may also want to consider your individual needs when it comes to car insurance.
-Do you live in a remote area or drive an unreliable vehicle?
-You may want to consider purchasing roadside assistance, which can give you peace of mind knowing that if you run out of gas or break down, you’ll be able to get a tow.
-If you drive for Uber or Lyft, you may want to consider rideshare insurance.
-If you drive a new vehicle that is financed or leased, you may want to consider gap insurance, which pays the difference between what you owe on your vehicle and how much it’s worth.
+You may also want to consider your individual needs when it comes to choosing a car insurance policy.
+You might consider purchasing roadside assistance, which may offer support if you get a flat tire or run out of fuel.
+If you drive a new vehicle that is financed or leased, you may want to consider gap insurance, which pays the difference between what you owe on your vehicle and how much it’s worth if the vehicle is totaled or stolen and unrecoverable.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: